Sallu110/PRODUCT-PURCHASES-PROJECT/README.md

 # PRODUCT-PURCHASES-PROJECT
-In this project i have predicted product purchases for bank telemarketing campaign.you can visit files to see project.
+In this project i have predicted product purchases for bank telemarketing campaign.you can visit files to see project.you can visit files to see project.